clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 If the kernel modification you need is already open source and likely to be useful to others, consider submitting a request to include it in the
-|CL| kernels.If your change request is accepted, you do not need to maintain
+|CL| kernels.
+If your change request is accepted, you do not need to maintain
 your own modified kernel.

 Make enhancement requests to the |CL| `Distribution Project`_ on GitHub\*.